Adversarial Robustness Unhardening via Backdoor Attacks in Federated Learning: Introduction

-\begin{itemize} \item We are the first, to the best of our knowledge, to characterize and analyze the \emph{coordination between train-time and test-time adversaries for enhancing the success rate of evasion attacks} via Adversarial Robustness Unhardening (ARU).
-Although existing backdoor methods have a similar concept, instead of embedding a backdoor for a narrow subset of inputs, ARU enhances the performance of all evasion attacks. \item We come up with a realistic attack scheme, ARU-Extract, given a small number of collaborating clients that obtains information necessary for ARU during the training phase. \item To assess the impact of ARU on the security of federated learning models, we conduct a thorough evaluation of existing defense mechanisms, namely robust aggregation schemes for federated learning.
-We include an extended discussion to enhance ARU against such defenses, as well as the weakness of such existing defenses. \end{itemize}
+\item We are the first, to the best of our knowledge, to characterize and analyze the \emph{coordination between train-time (backdoor) and test-time adversaries for enhancing the success rate of evasion attacks} via Adversarial Robustness Unhardening (ARU).
+Although existing attacks (e.g., the pixel-pattern backdoor \citep{bagdasaryan2020backdoor}) have a similar concept, they instead embed a backdoor for a narrow subset of inputs, while ARU enhances the performance of \textit{all} evasion attacks.

+\item We propose a novel and realistically deployable method for ARU clients to obtain a non-robust model to perform a backdoor attack with.
+The ``extraction method'' undoes the effects of adversarial training on the global model via overfitting on curated local data, both of which are readily available to adversarial clients.

+\item We conduct a thorough evaluation of the ARU attack, as well as its performance against existing defense mechanisms, namely robust aggregation schemes for federated learning.
+We discuss the trade-offs of employing different defense methods and show that ARU attacks are still effective, even when faced with most practical defenses.
+We briefly examine a new defense method, that reduces privacy concerns while improving effectiveness against ARU. \end{itemize}

 The remainder of this paper is organized as follows.
-Section \ref{sec:related} contrasts ARU with related works.
-Section \ref{sec:FAT} introduces the federated adversarial training procedure, and evaluates its impact on test-time evasion attacks.
-Section \ref{sec:aru} introduces the train-time ARU attack, its impact on the robustness of trained models, and realistic deployment methods given adversarial constraints.
-In Section \ref{sec:robust}, we test ARU against existing robust aggregation defenses, and perform an extended discussion on the next steps of this research.
-We conclude in Section \ref{sec:conc}
+The Related Works section contrasts ARU with previous works.
+The Federated Adversarial Training (FAT) section introduces the FAT procedure, and evaluates its impact on test-time evasion attacks.
+The Threat Model section introduces the train-time ARU attack, its impact on the robustness of trained models, and realistic deployment methods given adversarial constraints.
+In the Robust Aggregation Scheme section, we test ARU against existing robust aggregation defenses, while in the Extended Evaluation section we test ARU under varying system settings and a new defense against ARU.
+We end with our Conclusion section.

+This is an extended version of the work that has been presented at the NeurIPS 2023 Workshop on Backdoors in Deep Learning - The Good, the Bad, and the Ugly.